 Although USCG has not yet developed the operational requirements document for a medium polar icebreaker, the committee was able to apply the known principal characteristics of the USCG Cutter Healy to estimate the scope of work and cost of a similar medium icebreaker.
 The committee estimates that a first-of-class medium icebreaker will cost approximately \$786 million.
 The fourth ship of the heavy icebreaker series is estimated to cost \$692 million.
 Designing a medium-class polar icebreaker in a second shipyard would incur the estimated engineering, design, and planning costs of \$126 million and would forgo learning from the first three ships; the learning curve would be restarted with the first medium design.
-Costs of building the fourth heavy icebreaker would be less than the costs of designing and building a first-of-class medium icebreaker... .
+Costs of building a first-of-class medium icebreaker... .
 In developing its ROM cost estimate, the committee agreed on a common notional design and basic assumptions....
 Two committee members then independently developed cost estimating models, which were validated internally by other committee members.
 These analyses were then used to establish the committee's primary cost estimate....